High Lane (film): Plot

 Fred climbs ahead with Karine as the rest of the group hangs off of a cliff, but is wounded in a bear trap.
 As Karine tries to pry the trap off of his leg, the rest of the group struggles as a vertigo-stricken Loïc fails to belay the rope; Loïc ignores advice from Guillaume, jealous and hostile because of the latter's obvious feelings for Chloé.
 Loïc's support fails and he falls, bringing the attached Guillaume down with him, and the two are suspended as Chloé looks on in horror.
 Meanwhile, Fred tells Karine to leave him and retrieve the others.
 Soon after Karine leaves, Fred hears movement in the trees around him as the chain to the trap tightens, and he is suddenly dragged off.

 Karine uses a rope to bring help the rest of the group to the top, but when they return, Fred is missing, but Loïc finds blood on the surrounding foliage, and the empty, bloodstained bear trap is found discarded.
-Karine, though confused as to how he managed to get out of the trap when they couldn't open it before, panics and believes that Fred must have wandered off and gotten lost.
-Chloé assures Karine that they will look for Fred despite the fact that it's becoming dark and Fred's bag had the flares inside.
+Karine, though confused as to how he managed to get out of the trap when they could not open it before, panics and believes that Fred must have wandered off and gotten lost.
+Chloé assures Karine that they will look for Fred despite the fact that it is becoming dark and Fred's bag had the flares inside.
 As they search, Loïc and Guillaume bicker over Chloé and begin to grapple.
 Chloé, going over to break them up, falls into a pit trap.
 Karine rappels down and finds a poacher's trap full of spikes; one went through Chloé's arm and she is injured.
-As they watch Karine rescue Chloé, Guillaume feels they're being watched and tells Loïc, who ignores him.
+As they watch Karine rescue Chloé, Guillaume feels they are being watched and tells Loïc, who ignores him.
 When Karine finally rescues Chloé, Chloé realizes that the trap is a poacher's trap; they wonder what could be the prey.